Brabham BT55: Aftermath

 Murray has since summarised the reasons for the car's failure:

 "...I was much too ambitious in how much we lowered it.
 The rather tall BMW [engine] had to lie down so far it produced a heavily offset crank needing a special gearbox and drivetrain, and what I did wrong was to try to do it in the time available.

-Secondly, the engine never worked properly in the lay down position.
+"Secondly, the engine never worked properly in the lay down position.
 The exhaust and turbo system was a nightmare and it had incurable oil surge and drain problems in corners.
 One way it was OK, but not the other.

-The weight distribution gave dynamic centre of gravity movements that messed up the traction.
+"The weight distribution gave dynamic centre of gravity movements that messed up the traction.

-And then Bernie [Ecclestone, owner of the team] who is totally non-technical and had always left that side completely to me, started to get involved on the technical side.
+"And then Bernie [Ecclestone, owner of the team] who is totally non-technical and had always left that side completely to me, started to get involved on the technical side.
 We had had 16 years with never a cross word until then, and things were changing with his deeper and deeper involvement in [the Formula One Constructors Association].
 Then McLaren made approaches to me and I just felt it was the end of the road at Brabham."

-Murray also stated in an interview towards the end of the 1986 season that despite the BT55's record, he still believed in the lowline concept pointing out that the cars problems were engine related.
+Murray also stated in an interview towards the end of the 1986 season that despite the BT55's bad performance, he still believed in the lowline concept pointing out that the car's problems were related uniquely due to engine and mechanics.
 He said that the car would have worked better had the BMW been a more compact V6 rather than a straight-4.